CtrlK

 Specificity

-Names two actions ('initialize project-level state' and 'configure specs') and mentions a mechanism ('interactive questionnaire'), but the actions are somewhat abstract—'project-level state' and 'specs' are not concrete enough to fully understand what is being configured.
+Names two actions ('initialize project-level state' and 'configure specs') and mentions a method ('interactive questionnaire'), but the actions are somewhat abstract—'project-level state' and 'specs' are not concrete enough to fully understand what is being configured.

 2 / 3